 Our Vision is that everyone in need of treatment for chemical dependency receives the compassion and respect that they deserve while being offered the best clinical care available.

-There are many types of addiction treatment, including inpatient and outpatient programs, holistic and clinical programs, and so on.
-The reason there is such a diverse range of programs is because not all programs are designed to meet the same needs.
+Not all addiction treatment programs are designed to meet the same needs.
 Since there are many ways to become addicted and many possible symptoms an individual can experience after developing a substance abuse problem, it’s crucial for individuals to be able to find the programs that can best address their unique needs.

-Working with a multitude of facilities, psychiatrists and LMHCs, we have concluded that addiction rarely happens on its own.
+After working with a multitude of facilities, psychiatrists, and LMHCs, we have concluded that addiction rarely happens on its own.
 What we have come to realize is that consistent use of substances, whether alcohol or drugs, is a coping mechanism for underlying issues.
-Our treatment focuses and finding what those issues are.
-Treating these issues will in-turn effectively address the problem of substance abuse.
-Of course, we also use behavioral techniques like most other facilities, but at the heart of our treatment is treating the entire self from the ground up; this means treating any psychological complications first and foremost.
+Our treatment focuses on discovering what those issues are.
+Treating these issues will in turn effectively address the problem of substance abuse.
+Of course, we also use behavioral techniques like most other facilities, but at the heart of our treatment is treating the entire self from the ground up.
+This means treating any psychological complications first and foremost.

-It’s never a bad time to look into treatment programs for an addiction; however, if you’re someone with a history of psychological distress and would like to learn more about Coalition Recovery’s dual-diagnosis treatment program, we encourage you to contact us today.
+It’s never a bad time to look into treatment programs for addiction; however, if you’re someone with a history of psychological distress and would like to learn more about Coalition Recovery’s dual diagnosis treatment program, we encourage you to contact us at 888.707.2873 today.
 Our friendly and experienced staff is available anytime to answer your questions, provide information, or schedule a risk-free consultation for you or your loved one.